Shenzhen-Robotics-Alliance/maple-sim/docs/CONTRIBUTION.md

 # How to Contribute

+!!! info ""
-> 🙏 First, we want to express our heartfelt thanks for taking the time to read this.
+    🙏 First, we want to express our heartfelt thanks for taking the time to read this.
 Your willingness to contribute means a lot to us!
 By supporting this project, you're helping to extend the values of FIRST and the spirit of open source.
 Contributors like you are essential to making this project better, and we are truly grateful for your involvement.

 ### Creating a fork
 Before you start working on the code, you'll need to [create a fork](https://github.com/Shenzhen-Robotics-Alliance/maple-sim/fork). **Make sure to avoid selecting the "Copy the main branch only" option.**